elliotclowes/learnt.me/Articles Read/2024-06/Article — 37 (Or So) Lessons From A 37 Year Old  - RyanHoliday.net.md

 36b.
 I can’t pay Robert Greene back for things he did and the doors he opened for me, but I can pay it _forward._

-37\.
-Remember, you don’t die once at the end of your life.
-You are dying every second that passes.
-We are going in one direction.
-Don’t rush through it.
-Don’t miss it.
-Have something to show for it.